Giveth/giveth-wiki/wiki/tutorials/milestones.md

 # How to Make a Milestone!
 Welcome!
 If you are super new to Giveth, join the [Contributors channel](https://riot.im/app/#/room/#giveth-contributors:matrix.org) on Riot.
 You can introduce yourself and ask questions there!

+This is a living document and will change as bugs are fixed and features added to the DApp.
+Feel free to contribute to this tutorial!

 1. Go to alpha.giveth.io and select which campaign your milestone is for.
 2. From the campaign page, click “Propose Milestone” which will take you to this page:
 ![MilestoneTutorialpic1](https://github.com/Giveth/giveth-wiki/blob/master/wiki/images/MilestoneTutorialpic1.png)